- Ease of Use

 TC2000 is definitely the platform of choice for day traders in my opinion, outside of functionality the top brokers (although they have a brokerage firm of their own), TC2000 has everything a day trader could ask for.
 Specifically, the support for floating windows is huge, as many day traders use upwards of five monitors when trading.
 I also see EasyScan being a huge sell for momentum based day traders, the ability to narrow down the stocks doing the best (or worst) in certain criteria is important for day traders, they want to trade what is hot right now.

-In this TC2000 review, I don’t see TC2000 being as practical for investors, especially macro investors who like to take positions in currency pairs, cryptocurrencies, and futures, as TC2000 only supports stocks.
+I don’t see TC2000 being as practical for investors, especially macro investors who like to take positions in currency pairs, cryptocurrencies, and futures, as TC2000 only supports stocks.